octo-topi/database-training/modules.md

 - document: ElasticSearch
 - hybrid

-### environment
+### local environment

+Being able to start a database server  locally and run queries against it using a client.

-Use Docker to start an instance :
+Use Docker and compose to start a Postgresql server :
+- configure exposed port, credentials and database name ;
-- use healthcheck
+- use healthcheck to make sure it's properly started ;
-- configure using `postgresql.conf`
+- know you data won't be persisted between container restart ;
+- know the memory usage is limited to a small extent by default by Postgresql itself ;
+- know the CPU and I/O usage is not limited by default ;
-- limit resource usage
+- know you can change resource usage using [pgtune](https://pgtune.leopard.in.ua/) and `postgresql.conf`.

 Using a CLI :
+- `psql` client
-- `psql` client, interactive and file mode
+   - interactive mode, to get schema description and run SQL queries
+   - file mode, to run scripts
 - [pgcli](https://www.pgcli.com/)

 ### using your database

 SQL:
 - Queries: SELECT, CTE, views
-- DML: INSERT, UPDATE, DELETE
+- DML: INSERT, UPDATE, DELETE, TRUNCATE
 - DDL: CREATE TABLE, ALTER TABLE

 Data model: